-- José Enrique – Serves up Latin American & Puerto Rican cuisine.
+- Jose Enrique – Serves up Latin American and Puerto Rican cuisine.
 Try the traditional PR dishes, they are excellent.

 - Casita Miramar – Great spot for authentic Puerto Rican food.
 During the week they are mainly only open for dinner, but have longer hours on the weekend.

 - Punto de Vista Restaurant – Located in Old San Juan.
-They serve up delicious Puerto Rican and Latin American food.
+Serving delicious Puerto Rican and Latin American food.
 It’s good for both lunch and dinner.

 - El Jibarito – Serving up Latin American and Puerto Rican, it’s great for lunch or dinner.
 You must try the mofongo, it is so good!